TanStack/router/docs/framework/react/api/router/RouteOptionsType.md

 - Type: `(error: Error, errorInfo: ErrorInfo) => void`
 - Optional - Defaults to `routerOptions.defaultOnCatch`
 - A function that will be called when errors are caught when the route encounters an error.

-### `component` property

-- Type: `RouteComponent` or `LazyRouteComponent`
-- Optional - Defaults to `<Outlet />`
-- The content to be rendered when the route is matched.

-### `errorComponent` property

-- Type: `RouteComponent` or `LazyRouteComponent`
-- Optional - Defaults to `routerOptions.defaultErrorComponent`
-- The content to be rendered when the route encounters an error.

-### `pendingComponent` property

-- Type: `RouteComponent` or `LazyRouteComponent`
-- Optional - Defaults to `routerOptions.defaultPendingComponent`
-- The content to be rendered if and when the route is pending and has reached its pendingMs threshold.